-vide continuous support to ders on the ground, West rganised a Cub Scout Leaders Sands Award.
+To provide continuous support to our leaders on the ground, West Area organised a Cub Scout Leaders Sands Award.

 Networking (4 November 2023) - "Fun & Makan Night".
 The aim is to get to know one another and the Area Leaders better.
 During the session, we shared more about our vision and plan for 2024.
 This would help our leaders in facilitating their forward planning.
-There was also a sharing session by experienced leaders on how to run programmes in line with the Frank Cooper ng Kong Friendship Retreat (5 - 10 ber 2023) for Scout Leaders aimed I friendship with each other through scouting activities in Hong Kong.
-Leaders were involved in activities such as outdoor camping, hiking, exchange with local scout units, and a Scout HQ Visit.
-Leaders gained insights about Scouting in Hong Kong and skills to organise Scout overseas exchange programmes.
+There was also a sharing session by experienced leaders on how to run programmes in line with the Frank Cooper

+Hong Kong Friendship Retreat

+5 - 10 December 2023